Lew Wallace: Death

 Wallace died at home in Crawfordsville, on February 15, 1905, of atrophic gastritis.
-He was seventy-seven years old.
+He was 77.
 Wallace is buried in Crawfordsville Oak Hill Cemetery.

 Legacy and honors

 Wallace was a man of many interests and a lifelong adventure seeker, who remained a persistent, self-confident man of action.
 He was also impatient and highly sensitive to personal criticisms, especially those related to his command decisions at Shiloh.
 Despite Wallace's career in law and politics, combined with years of military and diplomatic service, he achieved his greatest fame as a novelist, most notably for his best-selling biblical tale, Ben-Hur.

 Following Wallace's death, the State of Indiana commissioned the sculptor Andrew O'Connor to create a marble statue of Wallace dressed in a military uniform for the National Statuary Hall Collection in the U.S. Capitol.
 The statue was unveiled during a ceremony held on January 11, 1910.
-Wallace is the only novelist honored in the hall.
-A bronze copy of the statue is installed on the grounds of Wallace's study in Crawfordsville.Morrow, p.
-22.
+A bronze copy of the statue is installed on the grounds of Wallace's study in Crawfordsville.

 Lew Wallace High School opened in 1926 at 415 West 45th Avenue in Gary, Indiana.
 On June 3, 2014, the Gary School Board voted 4 to 2 to close Lew Wallace, along with five other schools.

 A Knights of Pythias lodge was established in Franklin, Indiana at the Masonic Home to be known as the General Lewis Wallace Lodge #2019.

 Popular culture

-NASL Indianapolis-based team The Indy Eleven pays homage to the 11th Regiment of Indiana Volunteers, which fought for the Union Army during the Civil War.
+USL Indianapolis-based team The Indy Eleven pays homage to the 11th Regiment of Indiana Volunteers, which fought for the Union Army during the Civil War.
 The inspiration for the name came from Donna Schmink, the Collection Manager at the Indiana War Museum, who, when asked by team officials for ideas on a team name connected to Indiana history, suggested "the Eleventh" in honor of the regiment that valiantly fought under the initial direction of Colonel Lew Wallace.